Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Methods

 with the radius

-where \(x_0\) and \(y_0\) are the positions of the centers of the interference fringes and a, b represent the coefficients.\(\phi \) is the phase corresponding to the center of the stripe, including the interference order(\(\phi =2\pi m\)).
+where \(x_0\) and \(y_0\) are the positions of the centers of the interference fringes and a, b represent the coefficients. \(\phi \) is the phase corresponding to the center of the stripe, including the interference order (\(\phi =2\pi m\)).

-Since the laser used is a Gaussian beam(\(\tilde{I_0}=I_0e^{d[(x-x_c)^2+(y-y_c)^2]}\),\(x_c\) and\(y_c\) are the coordinates of the point with the highest light intensity).
-Therefore, the final light intensity formula is(Model with background noise added):
+Since the laser used is a Gaussian beam (\(\tilde{I}_0=I_0e^{c [(x-x_c)^2+(y-y_c)^2]}\), where \(x_c\) and \(y_c\) are the coordinates of the point with the highest light intensity, and \(I_0\) and c are are fitting parameters of this Gaussian beam.).
+Therefore, the final light intensity formula is (Model with background noise (\(k\)) added):

-To enhance robustness and convergence, the parameter estimation is performed via a two-stage optimization strategy, which we term the Heuristic Analytical algorithm.(HAA):
+To enhance robustness and convergence, the parameter estimation is performed via a two-stage optimization strategy, which we term the Heuristic Analytical Algorithm (HAA).